 How to send and listen to audio messages without Raise to Listen

-You can play an audio message manually simply by tapping on it in iOS 8 or later.
+You can play an audio message manually simply by tapping on it.

 To reply with an audio message, tap and hold the microphone icon in a chat.
 Messages will start recording.
 Lift the finger when done to access options before sending.